tianocore-docs/edk2-BuildSpecification/13_build_reports/138_module_section.md

 The following entries are options:

+* If using defaults or the `HASH` flag is specified:
+  - SHA1 HASH: %SHA1 HASH% and *%Module .efi file name%
 * UEFI Specification Version: %The UEFI specification version:'`UEFI_SPECIFICATION_VERSION`' in INF `[Defines]` section%
 * PI Specification Version: %The PI specification